Spektrum DX6i Review

 Add to these necessary programming features a large enough LCD display to actually be able to see what you are programming and is capable of showing graphical representations of pitch and throttle curves in a RC radio that is around 200 beans, and you have all the ingredients that make up a Spektrum DX6i.

-Inside Guts Of The DX6i This review of mine is not going to talk about specs – you can get those anywhere ( here is a link to the DX6i spec page on Spektrum’s web site if you are spec hungry).
+This review of mine is not going to talk about specs – you can get those anywhere (here's a link to the DX6i spec page on Spektrum’s web site if you are spec hungry).
+Along with the new voice alert DX6 version.

 What I want to share is the hands on experiences I have had with this radio and give you both thumbs up and thumbs down on DX6i usage and ownership.